chyr0s/Arctos/README.md

 - Arctos also comes equipped with a new character creator to help players get off the ground quicker and into the game we all love
 - Arctos will (hopefully!) provide players with a filled form fillable .pdf of their character
 #### World generation
-- Arctos will be able to generate settlements on the fly, and I aim to be able to incorporate [@Watabou](https://github.com/watabou/)'s various settlement generators to include maps of these settlements
+- I aim to be able to incorporate [@Watabou](https://github.com/watabou/)'s various world and settlement generators to create maps of the world
 #### Combat
 - Arctos will help guide newer players through the steps they can take, as well as having the functionality to roll for attacks
 - Arctos can help DMs by tracking enemy (and party) hitpoints